Please call or text us on +44 7904 374696

 The mixed geology has given rise to a wide variety of scenery in a relatively small landscape area, encompassing dramatic limestone cliffs, interspersed with sandy beaches and rocky shores, all of which dominate Gower's Southern coastline, whilst at its Western end, lies the amazing Worms Head, the fantastic width of Rhossili Bay (with its excellent surfing sections, both at Llangennith and Hill End), at the end of which, lies the once monastic Burry Holmes island.

-And in between the highs of the south, and the lows of the north, lies a ridge, ancient in every way, running the length of the Peninsula, and enjoying a vantage point at its highest - where King Arthur himself may well stopped to survey his lands - in times long, long ago - both north & south as today's travellers' also wend their way from modern-day Upper Killay all the way to Rhossili
+And in between the highs of the south, and the lows of the north, lies a ridge, ancient in every way, running the length of the Peninsula, and enjoying a vantage point at its highest - where King Arthur himself may well stopped to survey his lands - in times long, long ago, both north & south - in the same way that today's travellers' also wend their way from modern-day Upper Killay all the way to Rhossili

 Three Cliffs Bay, Gower